Connect Trino

 1. Ensure TLS is enabled for Trino

 Bigeye utilizes a username and password to connect to a Trino instance.
-In order for password authentication to be enabled, Trino requires that TLS be configured.
+For password authentication to be enabled, Trino requires that TLS be configured.
 The preferred method for TLS and Trino is terminating it at a load balancer.
 Bigeye supports connection to Trino when TLS is terminated at a load balancer.
 For more information, see the Trino documentation.

 2. Create a read-only user for Bigeye

-Enable password authentication on the Trino coordinator and create a password file with a user for Bigeye.
-User access can be configured at the global level, or at the level of a connector.
-It is up to the user on how to restrict access to Bigeye.
+Enable password authentication on the Trino coordinator and create a password file for Bigeye with a user.
+User access can be configured at the global level or the connector level.
+It is up to the user to restrict access to Bigeye.
 For more information, see the Trino documentation.

 4. Next Steps

-• Depending on your security settings, you may need to whitelist Bigeye’s static IP:
+• Depending on your security settings, allow Bigeye’s static IP:

 35.163.65.120

-• If you don't want all of your Trino sources to appear in Bigeye, you may have to deny access to specific connectors.
+• If you don't want all of your Trino sources to appear in Bigeye, deny access to specific connectors.